-If a change of control (as defined in the indenture) occurs, we will be required to make an offer to purchase all the outstanding notes.
-Our failure to make this offer upon a change of control or to repurchase notes tendered pursuant to the offer would cause an event of default under the indenture.
-Certain events described in the indenture's change of control provisions would also result in an event of default under our new senior credit facility and may result in the acceleration of the new senior credit facility, in which case we would be required to pay all amounts outstanding under our new senior credit facility.
+If a change of control (as defined in the indenture, as supplemented, governing the notes due 2011 and the new notes) occurs, we will be required to make an offer to purchase all the outstanding notes due 2011 and the new notes.
+Our failure to make this offer upon a change of control or to repurchase notes due 2011 and the new notes tendered pursuant to the offer would cause an event of default under the indenture.
+Certain events described in the indenture's change of control provisions would also result in an event of default under our senior credit facility and may result in the acceleration of the senior credit facility, in which case we would be required to pay all amounts outstanding under our senior credit facility.
 A change of control (as defined in the indenture governing the LYONs) on or before August 1, 2005 will also require us to make an offer to repurchase all of the outstanding LYONs.
-If a change of control were to occur, our available funds could be insufficient to repurchase the notes, the LYONs and any other securities we were required to purchase, and to repay outstanding borrowings under the new senior credit facility.
+If a change of control were to occur, our available funds could be insufficient to repurchase the notes due 2011, the new notes, the LYONs and any other securities we would be required to purchase, and to repay outstanding borrowings under the senior credit facility.
 We expect that we would require additional financing to fund any such payments, which may not be available on commercially reasonable terms or at all.
-We urge you to read the information under "Description of the Notes - Repurchase at the Option of Holders Upon a Change of Control Offer" for more information regarding the treatment of a change of control under the indenture.
+We urge you to read the information under "Description of the Notes-Repurchase at the Option of Holders Upon a Change of Control Offer" for more information regarding the treatment of a change of control under the indenture.